spidernet-io/spiderpool/docs/usage/spider-subnet.md

 ### Enable SpiderSubnet feature

-Firstly, please ensure you have installed the Spiderpool and configure the CNI file, refer [install](./install.md) for details.
+Firstly, please ensure you have installed the Spiderpool and configure the CNI file, refer to [install](./install.md) for details.

 Check configmap `spiderpool-conf` property `enableSpiderSubnet` whether is already set to `true` or not.